Time in Arizona

 Conclusion: There are 24 time zones in the world.
 Arizona is in the Mountain Standard Time Zone.
 There are 11 time zones in the United States.
 For more information, visit RSLOnline.

-Why Does the Navajo Nation Follow Daylight-saving Time?
+Why does the Navajo Nation Follow Daylight-saving Time?

 Although the Navajo Reservation near the Four Corners region does not have an official time zone, it has chosen to adhere to daylight-saving time like the rest of the country. (except the rest of Arizona and the state of Hawaii).
 The reservation area is large (over 27,400 square miles) and because parts of it reach into neighboring states that do observe daylight saving time, the decision was made in 1968 to stick to the time change.